-We’re guessing many of you have heard the “so crazy it’s true story” featured in the documentary “Searching for Sugar Man” (yes, Sugarman is a euphemism for drug dealer).
+We’re guessing many of you have heard the “so strange it’s true story” featured in the documentary “Searching for Sugar Man” (yes, Sugarman is a euphemism for drug dealer).

 Back in the early 70’s, Sixto Rodriguez was a Detroit based Dylan-esque folkie who cut two albums that went nowhere.
 Resigned to a construction worker’s life, he raised three proud daughters and quietly nursed his music passion for himself.
 The urban legend was he was frustrated by finding no audience and committed suicide by setting himself on fire on stage.

 Unbeknownst to Sixto a bootlegged copy of his first album makes its way to South Africa and goes pre-internet viral.
 It becomes an anthem for Afrikaner youth opposing Apartheid.
 Sixto is an icon, bigger than the Stones, bigger than Dylan.
 Enough drama yet?
 Read on.

 Two passionate groupies spend years trying to find out more about their hero.
 Scanning the liner notes of every song they one day focus on “Dearborn” (as in the Detroit suburb Dearborn).
 Multiple phone calls later they connect to one of Sixto’s daughter’s and discover he is alive, oblivious and 70.